 Name of Member Education Experience John E. Hurley CA, Ontario Institute of Chartered Former managing partner of an accounting firm Accountants providing accounting, audit and tax services to CPA, University of Illinois reporting issuers.
-William Deluce B.Sc.
-Chemical Engineering, President and Chief Executive Officer of Wicklow University of Toronto Consulting Inc. since 2001.
-Mr. Deluce has been involved as Founder and/or Chief Executive officer in a number of private and public companies in the Airline, Trucking, Mining and Technology sectors with both domestic and international operations.
 Patrick Reid B.A.
 Economics, University of Past-chair of Public Accounts of the Provincial Manitoba Legislature, as well as owner/co-owner of four businesses.